TBD54566975/ssi-sdk/example/use_cases/employer_university_flow/README.md

     Note right of Holder: Holder stores in wallet Verifier->>Holder: Sends a Presentation Request showing a claim that they graduated from a trusted university.
     Holder->>Verifier: Prepares a Presentation Submission with the claims asserted.
-    Verifier->>TrustDatabase: Validates that the claim is from a trusted entity that passes the criteria.
-    Note left of Verifier: If approved, asserts confirmation of approval.
+    Note left of Verifier: Validates that the claim is from a trusted entity that passes the criteria.
+If approved, asserts confirmation of approval.
 ```

 ## Steps